Skip to content

 Agent Accounts ship with three admin-scoped resources that control how mail is handled on the account level:

-• Policies bundle limits, spam settings, and linked rules.
+• Policies bundle limits, spam settings, and linked inbound rules.
 One policy can apply to many Agent Accounts.

 • Lists are typed collections of domains, TLDs, or addresses that rules reference through the in_list operator.